 Garden Type - Organic Cottage Garden Soil Type - Neutral Loam

-Rousham House and its landscape garden should be a place of pilgrimage for students of the work of William Kent (1685-1748).
 Rousham represents the first phase of English landscape design and remains almost as Kent left it, one of the few gardens of this date to have escaped alteration, with many features which delighted eighteenth century visitors to Rousham still in situ, such as the ponds and cascades in Venus' Vale, the Cold Bath, and seven arched Praeneste, Townsend's Building, the Temple of the Mill, and, on the skyline, a sham ruin known as the 'Eyecatcher'.

+This garden at Sezincote surrounds a fine house built to encompass Indian character in 1810.
 The Indian influence is seen in the garden and the drive goes over an Indian Bridge with statues of bulls.
 Water features include a temple pool, Canal, stream bordered with bog loving plants.
 Fine trees include copper beeches, cedars, limes and yews with many unusual shrubs.
 In Autumn the tints are marvellous.
-Located on A44 1.5 miles from Moreton-in-Marsh towards Broadway.

-Snowshill Manor is full to the brim of Charles
+Snowshill Manor is full to the brim of Charles Wade's collection from all over the world.

-The charming cottage style garden is set in 2.5 acres and is organically
+The charming cottage style garden is set in 2.5 acres and is organically run.

-run.
 The garden has stunning views.
 Located at the village of Snowshill,

 5 minutes by car from Broadway.